 V3C capabilities are suited for device Type 3 and 4 in MeCAR that have enough processing capability to decode and render a V3C object.
 For other device types, split rendering may be used.

 The MeCAR specification would need to define at least conformance point A as described above for IF-4.
 When defining V3C support, two sub-operation points should be defined: video operation point and rendering metadata operation point (equivalent to CodecGroup profile component and toolset in comformance Point A of V3C media profiles).
-Video Operation Point defines the requirements of the video components in a V3C bitstream, which inludes the following:
+Video Operation Point defines the requirements of the video components in a V3C bitstream, which includes the following:

 Video codec